srg-bnd/srg-bnd/README.md

 ### About Me

-💻 I’m a Software Engineer since 2018
+💻 I’m a Software Engineer from Karaganda

-🎓 Bachelor's degree in Computer Science from 2019
+🎓 Bachelor's degree in Computer Science in Tomsk

-👾 I’m interested in game design
+👾 I’m interested in game design in MIPT

 ✉ How to reach me: [@srg_bnd](https://t.me/s/srg_bnd)